If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 One benefit of forming a Wyoming LLC is that LLC owners in Wyoming don’t have to pay any state taxes.
 This can be a huge money saver and one of the essential tax advantages of LLC for someone who is just starting a business

-Wyoming LLCs keep their owners’ information totally private.
+Wyoming LLCs keep their owners’ information private.
 An owner of a Wyoming LLC will not be listed on any public record so they will be able to operate with total security.

 LLCs formed in Wyoming never expire, can have unlimited owners, and are very easy to operate from anywhere in the world.
 Additionally, Wyoming LLCs are extremely simple to transfer ownership if the need arises.

 The most interesting advantage among different LLC advantages in Wyoming is that you do not have to be a U.S. citizen to form one.
-Not only can they be run anywhere, they can be run no matter where you were born.
+Not only can they be run anywhere, but they can also be run no matter where you were born.

 LLC Benefits in Delaware

 Delaware has a statute of limitations on personal liability for LLC members.